kkensuke/myjb-en/_sources/coding-rules/naming.md

 ## Abbreviations

-🚫 Don’t abbreviate names unless the abbreviation is widely used and understood.
+🚫 Don’t abbreviate names unless they are widely used.
 Recommended abbreviations are given [here](https://github.com/abbrcode/abbreviations-in-code).